 Firstly, without research there will never be a hope for a cure.
 Secondly, mitochondrial disease needs to be seen as a common genetic disorder.
 People call it rare, but in fact what science is telling us is that it's far more common than people realise.
 As awareness about mitochondrial disease increases and diagnosis improves, we see a rise in cases.
 So it's common, and often missed.

 The third thing we need to get across is that mitochondrial dysfunction is the root cause of potentially hundreds of other disorders, not only primary mitochondrial diseases.
-My vision is that by investing in mitochondrial research, we can also potentially help research into other conditions such as cancer, dementia, and stroke also.
+My vision is that by investing in mitochondrial research, we can also potentially help research into other conditions such as cancer, dementia, and even strokes.
 So, we need to combine the best mitochondrial minds and work with our international partners and governments towards more investment and better policy.
 The COVID-19 pandemic, and the development of vaccines, has shown that when you work together and invest properly in research, anything is possible.